jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 - `id:<community-id>`: For plugins, id of a community plugin, e.g. `id:templater-obsidian`
 - `name:<community-name>`: For themes, name of a community theme, e.g. `name:Minimal`

-You can install a specific version of a plugin with `-p id:myplugin=1.2.3`.
+You can install a specific version of a plugin or theme with `-p id:myplugin=1.2.3`.

 ### launch
 Download and launch Obsidian, opening the specified vault.